What Is Lateral Epicondylitis?

 Diagnosis is clinical in the vast majority of cases, based on a typical history and specific provocative tests.
 Cozen's test (resisted wrist extension with elbow extended), Mill's test (passive pronation and wrist flexion), and Maudsley's test (resisted middle-finger extension) reproduce pain with high accuracy.
 Ultrasound confirms the diagnosis by showing thickening, hypoechogenicity, and neovascularization in the ECRB tendon.

 Seek immediate medical evaluation if the elbow is visibly swollen, red, and hot (may indicate septic arthritis or infectious bursitis), if you cannot fully extend the arm (possible fracture or joint injury), after direct elbow trauma, or if you have persistent tingling and numbness in the hand or fingers (may indicate nerve compression).
-Significant loss of hand strength or pain that worsens progressively despite regular treatment also warrants medical consultation.
+Significant loss of hand strength or pain that progressively worsens despite regular treatment also warrants medical consultation.